class142/endomondo_downloader/README.md

 2. Open the developer console of your browser (Ctrl + Shift + I) or by browsing the browser menu.

-3. Just paste the code and hit Enter
+3. Just paste the code from endomondo_downloader.js and hit Enter

 4. Wait for the program to load your workouts and do NOT TOUCH your mouse or keyboard for the app simulates clicks by using JQuery